Top 29 Data Engineer Interview Questions And Answers

 Q #12) Explain the main concept behind the Framework of Apache Hadoop.

 Answer: It is based on the MapReduce algorithm.
 In this algorithm, to process a huge data set, Map and Reduce operations are used.
-Map, filters and sorts the data while Reduce, summarizes the data.
-Scalability and fault tolerance are the key points in this concept.
-We can achieve these features in Apache Hadoop by efficiently implementing MapReduce and Multi-threading.
+Map, filter, and sort the data, while Reduce summarizes the data.

 Hadoop-architecture

-Answer: Many hiring managers ask about the Hadoop tool in the interview to know if you are familiar with the tools and languages the company uses.
-If you have worked with the Hadoop Framework, tell them the details of your project to bring in light about your knowledge and skills with the tool and its capabilities.
+If you have worked with the Hadoop Framework, tell them the details of your project to shed light on your knowledge and skills with the tool and its capabilities.
 And if you haven’t ever worked with it, some research to show some familiarity with its attributes will also work.

 And as my previous company expected a considerable increase in data processing over the next few months, its scalability came in handy as well.
-Hadoop is also an open-source network based on Java, that makes it the best option for the projects with limited resources and an easy one to use without any additional training.”
+Hadoop is also an open-source network based on Java, which makes it the best option for projects with limited resources and an easy one to use without any additional training.”

 Q #14) Mention some important features of Hadoop.

-Answer: Features are as follows:
+Answer: Features are:

 • It supports the faster-distributed processing of data.
 HDFS Hadoop stores data in a distributed manner and uses MapReduce to parallel process the data.